cehberlin/photobooth/ReadMe.md

 # Requirements and Hints
 - Gphoto2 interface is localized in some parts and this has influence on the name of some configuration options etc. This software expects an English interface, hence you should set your Photobooth Linux to the localization English.
 - I had big trouble with several memory leak issues in the gphoto2 library and both corresponding Python interfaces (gphoto2-cffi and piggyphoto), for this reason I developed a gphoto2 command-line-based interface using `popen` that does not suffer this problem due to its process-like interface.
 My API is frequently using a new process, hence memory does not become a problem.
+- If you want to use the `piggyphoto` interface, you have to run `git submodule update --init` after you have cloned my repo to download the git submodule of my customized `piggyphoto` version.

 # My Setup
 - Raspberry PI 3 with 32GB SD card running Raspian